mileswhiteford/Yolo-Annotator---Project-Manacus/README.md

 # YOLO Video Annotator

 A PyQt5 tool for running YOLO inference on a video, reviewing/editing bounding boxes, and exporting YOLO-formatted datasets.
-It can read a local video or download one from Box on launch.
+It can read a local video or download one from Box.

 ## Project layout
 - `src/` — application code (`annotator_app.py`, `annotator_view.py`, `bounding_box.py`, `inference.py`, `box_downloader.py`)